Our BlogWhy DC Fast Chargers Are Critical for India’s Highway EV Push

 1. Why DC fast chargers are indispensable for enabling long-distance EV travel and supporting heavy-duty electric vehicles on highways.

-1. The current state of EV highway infrastructure in India
+1. The current state of highway EV charging infrastructure in India

 1. Government initiatives and policy frameworks driving large-scale fast-charger rollout, alongside the challenges